tungstennn/AWS-DevOps-Infrastructure-Automation-with-Terraform-CI-CD-and-Nginx-Deployment/README.md

 - [x] Document all modules and their inputs/outputs in this README.

 ### **CI/CD Pipeline**
-- [ ] Create a CI/CD pipeline to automate Terraform workflows (e.g., using GitHub Actions, GitLab CI, or Jenkins).
+- [x] Create a CI/CD pipeline to automate Terraform workflows (e.g., using GitHub Actions, GitLab CI, or Jenkins).
+- [x] Ensure the pipeline runs `terraform plan` for the development and staging branches.
-- [ ] Ensure the pipeline runs `terraform plan` and `terraform apply` as part of the workflow.
+- [ ] Ensure the pipeline runs `terraform plan` and `terraform apply` on the production branch.

 ### **Bonus**
 - [ ] Write Terratests for the modules to validate infrastructure (in Golang or Python).